data-viz-lab/elm-chart-builder/README.md

 # Check if a page in the examples folder has changed unexpectedly after a code change:
 $ node tests.js

+# Then if any example page has changed:
+# you can check the diff images in the diffs folder,
+# and you can also check the current and prev images in the images folder.

-# If the change was intentional, reset the images:
+# If the change was intentional, you can reset all images by running:
 $ node tests.js --reset
 ```